adspiceprospice/codebase_extractor/README.md

 - `*.ext` - Exclude all files with the extension `.ext`
 - `dir_name/` - Exclude directory named `dir_name`
 - `filename` - Exclude files named `filename`

+## Smart Prevention of Self-Indexing

+The tool automatically prevents indexing its own output files:

+- Automatically excludes the output file from the indexing process
+- Detects previous extraction files with the same name
+- Prompts for confirmation before overwriting (unless `--force` is used)

+This prevents recursive indexing problems and improves overall reliability.

 ## Example Output